Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 This command shouldn't need to be used most of the time, and is only useful if the host machine has conflicting Java versions.

-If changing this make sure that the java you set is supported by Audio.
+If changing this make sure that the Java executable you set is supported by Audio.
 The current supported version is Java 11.

 **Arguments**